1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 • Avoid straining or sitting too long.

-• Consider a footstool to raise your knees above your hips for an easier position.
+• Use a footstool to raise your knees above your hips for easier positioning.

 4. Maintain Healthy Bowel Patterns